shamanengine/shamanengine.github.io/venv.md

 ___

 ## P.S.
 If your life is not pathetic enough

+In case you encounter some roadblocks working you way through or you are just another a perfectionist or freak, which are the same at the core, these
 Step number 2 may be a tricky part.
 If you invoke "virtualenv --version" and see command not found it doesn't necessarily mean that you haven't installed virtualenv, it may be installed for your user, not the root user or there is no alias for "virtualenv" command.
 Thus "virtualenv --version" doesn't return anything.
 If that bugs you...
 ```bash
 # You don't need this, unless you are a perfectionist or freak, which are the same at the core